KWARC/GLIF/README.md

 The kernel supports all of the GF shell commands.
 Output files produced by these commands will be placed into the current directory.

+### Introductory Notebooks

+* `notebooks/gf-with-glif.ipynb`: Explains how to use the kernel for GF
+* `notebooks/mmt-with-glif.ipynb`: Explains how to use the kernel for MMT
+* `notebooks/glif-with-glif.ipynb`: Explains how to use the kernel for implementing GLIF pipelines.
+You should check out the previous two notebooks first.

+### Kernel Commands etc. (possibly out-dated)

 The kernel can also be used to define new grammars, which are immediately imported for usage upon defining.
 If you would like to have line numbers for editing your code you can use the Juypter shortcut <kbd>Esc</kbd>+<kbd>L</kbd> to enable them.